ccontrols/component-controls/core/store/README.md

 # Overview

-Utility functions and hooks to abstract loading and using the documentation store.
-Can also share the store accross bundles using localStorage and broadcastig messages.
+Utility functions and hooks to abstract loading and using the store.
+Can also share the store across bundles using localStorage and broadcasting messages.

 [Store reference documentation](https://component-controls.com/tutorial/reference/store)